-White pine blister rust is an introduced disease that kills 5needled pines (western white, whitebark and limber) throughout western North America.
+White pine blister rust is an introduced disease that kills 5-needled pines (western white, whitebark and limber) throughout western North America.
 Western white pine (WWP) was the dominant tree species in much of northern Idaho.
 Due to rust, fire suppression and past management practices, western white pine in now a minor component of many of these same forests.
 Idaho's forest type that was dominated by western white pine is now reduced to 5% of its historic levels.
 The Idaho Department of Lands aggressively plants rust resistant WWP in stands where it was historically present.
 Western white pine is fast growing, drought tolerant, and is not highly susceptible to root diseases.
 Photo (R) by J. Schwandt Link to USFS publication:

 Foliar Diseases can infect many species of conifers in Idaho, but damage is most noticeable on western larch and lodgepole pine.
 While the appearance can be dramatic, the effect on trees is usually minor.
 Cool, wet spring weather during needle development is favorable for disease development.
-Approximately 16,000 acres of foliar diseases were mapped in 2013.
-This is a dramatic decrease compared to 2012, when over 160,000 acres were mapped.
-Drier spring weather in 2013 is responsible for this decline.
-Link to IDL Forester Forum:
+Approximately 900 acres of needle diseases were mapped in 2014, compared to 2013, when over 16,000 acres were mapped.
+Drier spring weather in 2014 is responsible for this decline.
+Link to IDL Forester Forum: 2014 Fire Season

-2013 Fire Season

-Fire Activity in Idaho, 2013

-The total acreage burned in Idaho in 2013 was over 740,000 acres, compared to more than 1,700,000 acres in 2012.
-While many of these acres were rangeland in southern Idaho, several large fires occurred in forested areas.
-The Elk, Pony, and Beaver Creek Complex fires were three of the larger fires in USFS Region 4.
-The Elk and Pony Complex fires heavily impacted state owned timberlands.
-Most of the larger fires in Region 1 were in the Selway-Bitterroot and Frank Church wilderness areas.
-Fire activity on lands within the Idaho Department of Lands Protection Area (IDL, Clearwater-Potlatch Timber Protective Association, and Southern Idaho Timber Protective Association) was below historic levels.
-In 2013, most of the fire activity was on federal ownerships.
+Fire Activity in Idaho, 2014 The total acreage burned in Idaho in 2014 was over 189,000 acres, compared to more than 740,000 acres in 2013.
+Most of these acres were located in USFS Region 1, north of the Salmon River.
+The Big Cougar, Johnson Bar and High Range fires were the largest fires in this region.
+The Whiskey Complex and Preacher fires were the two largest fires in USFS Region 4.
+Burned acreage on lands within the Idaho Department of Lands Protection Area (IDL, Clear-water-Potlatch Timber Protective Association, and Southern Idaho Timber Protective Association) was almost 7 times higher than the 32 year average.
+For More Information Forest Health Protection Coeur d'Alene Field Office USDA Forest Service 3815 Schreiber Way Coeur d'Alene, ID 83814 (208) 765-7342 AND Boise Field Office USDA Forest Service 1249 S. Vinnell Way, Suite 200 Boise, ID 83709 (208) 373-4227 Interior West Forest Inventory & Analysis USDA Forest Service 507 25th St Ogden, UT 84401 (801) 625-5388 Idaho Department of Lands 3284 W. Industrial Loop Coeur d'Alene, ID 83815 (208) 769-1525

-IDL Fire Bureau 2013 Report 2013 Fire Season Summary

-Timber Salvage on Endowment Lands

-While many of the fire impacted acres were on range land or federal forests, the Pony and Elk Complex fires burned substantial amounts of valuable Endowment timber near Prairie, Idaho.
-Because access was available and salvage could be accomplished economically, IDL was able to salvage approximately 40 million board feet of damaged timber from State lands.

-For More Information:

-Forest Health Protection

-Coeur d'Alene Field Office USDA Forest Service 3815 Schreiber Way Coeur d'Alene, ID 83814 (208) 765-7342

-Boise Field Office USDA Forest Service 1249 S. Vinnell Way, Suite 200 Boise, ID 83709 (208) 373-4227

-Interior West Forest

-Inventory & Analysis USDA Forest Service 507 25th St Ogden, UT 84401 (801) 625-5388

-Idaho Department of Lands

-3284 W. Industrial Loop Coeur d'Alene, ID 83815 (208) 769-1525
+IDAHO DEPARTMENT OF LANDS